Target Field: Design

 Designed by Populous with Bruce Miller as principal lead, Target Field is a modern take on other Populous-designed stadiums such as Oriole Park at Camden Yards in Baltimore, PNC Park in Pittsburgh, and Oracle Park in San Francisco.

 The architects tried to avoid creating a replica of the old-style brick Camden Yards or modern urban design of the new Nationals Park (both also designed by Populous).
 Instead, the design for the stadium employs local limestone, heated viewing areas and a heated field.
 The stadium does not have a roof, but there is a canopy above the top deck.
 The stadium is integrated with the intermodal Target Field station which connects the Metro Blue and Green Line light rail service with the Minneapolis terminus of the Northstar commuter rail line leading from the northwest.
 Walter P Moore served as the structural engineer for the stadium and canopy.

 The stadium does not have a retractable roof, though one was considered initially.
-Such a roof was cited to add $100 million to the total budget and none of the parties (Twins, Hennepin County, or Minnesota Legislature) was willing to pay for that cost.
+Such a roof was cited to add $100 million to the total budget and none of the parties (Twins, Hennepin County, or Minnesota Legislature) were willing to pay for that cost.
 Much like other northern cities with outdoor professional baseball (i.e. Chicago, Detroit, Boston, Cleveland, New York), the weather in Minneapolis during a 162-game baseball season and playoffs can vary from early-spring snow to rain and hot, humid weather.
 The Metrodome was climate-controlled, and thus, protected the baseball schedule during the entire time that it had been the venue for the Minnesota Twins.
 However, many Twins fans and baseball purists argue that this same sterile, climate-controlled environment creates a less-than-desirable atmosphere for watching baseball.
 The architect also tested the feasibility of heated seats.

 The site is about the same size as that of Fenway Park, and the ballpark holds roughly the same number of seats.
 The site is bounded by 3rd Avenue (southeast, right field, across from Target Center); 5th Street North (northeast, left field); 7th Street North (southwest, first base); Hennepin Environmental Recovery Center [garbage incinerator] and 6th Avenue North (northwest, third base).
 3rd Avenue is a westbound one-way street which dips down under the right field seats and serves as a ramp to I-394 westbound.
 A separate, small westbound segment of 3rd Avenue, connecting 7th Street North with Glenwood Avenue, was renamed "Twins Way".
 The ballpark's street address, "1 Twins Way", is at the "foot" of the renamed street.